Top 14 Popular Lucky Desserts for Chinese New Year

 Sesame seed balls are most kids' favorite snack.
 It is a type of fried food made from glutinous rice flour that is often filled with red bean paste and rolled in white sesame seeds.
 They are crispy on the outside and soft on the inside.

 Eating sesame seed balls means happiness and prosperity.
-Almost every Chinese family will prepare some sesame seed ball for the Lunar New Year.
+Almost every Chinese family will prepare some sesame seed balls for the Lunar New Year.

 7. Chinese Rice Padding